Doctor in a cell: First steps towards realization of the vision

 To realize this vision, Shapiro set a wet lab at Weizmann and was joined by Kobi Benenson.
 Within a few years Benenson, Shapiro and colleagues have made steps towards realizing this vision: (1) A molecular implementation of a programmable autonomous automaton in which the input was encoded as a DNA molecule, “software” (automaton transition rules) was encoded by short DNA molecules and the “hardware” was made of made DNA processing enzymes.
 (2) A simplified implementation of an automaton in which the DNA input molecule is used as fuel (3) A stochastic molecular automata in which transition probabilities can be programmed by varying the concentration of “software” molecules, specifically the relative concentrations of molecules encoding competing transition rules.
 And (4) Extending the stochastic automaton with input and output mechanisms, allowing it to interact with the environment in a pre-programmed way, and release a specific drug molecule for cancer upon detecting expression levels of mRNA characteristic of a specific cancer.
 These biomolecular computers were demonstrated in a test tube, wherein a number of cancer markers were pre-mixed to emulate different marker combinations.
 Biomolecular computers identified the presence of cancer markers (Simultaneously and independently identifying small-cell lung cancer markers and prostate cancer markers).
-The computer, equipped with medical knowledge, analysed the situation, diagnosed the type of cancer and then released the appropriate drug.
+The computer can then diagnose the type of cancer and release the drug needed.

 DNA computers capable of simple logical deductions

 In 2009, Shapiro and PhD student Tom Ran presented the prototype of an autonomous programmable molecular system, based on the manipulation of DNA strands, which is capable of performing simple logical deductions.
 This prototype is the first simple programming language implemented on molecular-scale.
 Introduced into the body, this system has immense potential to accurately target specific cell types and administer the appropriate treatment, as it can perform millions of calculations at the same time and ‘think’ logically.
-Prof Shapiro’s team aims to make these computers perform highly complex actions and answer complicated questions, following a logical model first proposed by Aristotle over 2000 years ago.
+Prof Shapiro's team aims to make these computers perform highly complex actions and answer complicated questions, following a logical model first proposed by Aristotle over 2000 years ago.
 The biomolecular computers are extremely small: three trillion computers can fit into a single drop of water.
 If the computers were given the rule ‘All men are mortal’ and the fact ‘Socrates is a man’, they would answer ‘Socrates is mortal’.
 Multiple rules and facts were tested by the team and the biomolecular computers answered them correctly each time.